trek-view/basecamp/_posts/2020-11-27-virtual-tour-kilimanjaro.md

 ---
 date: 2020-11-27
 title: "Climb Mount Kilimanjaro Virtually"
-description: "Spend your Friday afternoon on the highest mountain in Africa and the highest single free-standing mountain in the world."
+description: "Spend few minutes on the highest mountain in Africa and the highest single free-standing mountain in the world."
 categories: updates
 tags: [Kilimanjaro]
 author_staff_member: dgreenwood